-Wisconsin’s School of Business, founded in 1900, was one of the first five business programs in the United States.
-More than 2,500 students are enrolled in the school’s Bachelor of Business Administration program.
-With 541 corporate partners, Wisconsin’s business school gives students a good chance of being recruited for jobs in their areas of study.
-Ten majors and seven certificate programs are available, including actuarial science, management and human resources, real estate and land economics, accounting, marketing, and more.
+Wisconsin s School of Business, founded in 1900, was one of the first five business programs in the United States.
+More than 2,500 students are enrolled in the school s Bachelor of Business Administration program.
+With 541 corporate partners, Wisconsin s business school gives students a good chance of being recruited for jobs in their areas of study.
+Ten majors and seven certificate programs are available, including those that combine marketing with:

 The marketing major at the University of Wisconsin provides a broad foundation in the field, as well as flexibility to focus the degree in special areas of interest.
 Study abroad options are also available for marketing majors.

 The Smeal College of Business at Penn State has awarded more than 75,000 degrees since its opening in 1953, and currently enrolls over 6,000 undergraduate and graduate students.
 Smeal is a highly sought out school for recruiting talent for businesses and organizations all over the world.
-The college holds itself to its strategic priorities of high-quality education, impactful research, integrity, diversity enhancement, and sustainability.
+The marketing major is organized into a half dozen core topics:

 Undergraduate marketing majors can personalize the combination of courses they take within the major, or they can choose to follow a focus area in general marketing, brand management, consultative selling, digital marketing, marketing analytics, retail and merchandise management, or sports marketing.

-The University of Florida’s Warrington College of Business Administration comprises the Heavener School of Business, the Fisher School of Accounting, and the Hough Graduate School of Business.
-The Heavener School offers Bachelor of Science in Business Administration degrees with majors in finance, economics, management, information systems, and marketing.
+The University of Florida s Warrington College of Business Administration comprises the Heavener School of Business, the Fisher School of Accounting, and the Hough Graduate School of Business.
+The Heavener School offers Bachelor of Science in Business Administration with a concentration in marketing.
+Students within the concentration study:

 Founded in 1861, the University of Washington is one of the oldest universities on the west coast.
 The oldest and largest UW campus is located in Seattle, but there are two others in Tacoma and Bothell.
 More than 45,000 students are enrolled at the university, the majority being undergraduates.
 There are 16 colleges and schools at the University of Washington, each of which offers unique degree programs.
 Altogether, the university confers more than 12,000 bachelors, masters, doctoral, and professional degrees each year.